dudek26/Create-Blazing-Hot/info/curseforge description.md

 ## 🔨 Other

-If you want to submit a bug report, a suggestion or help with translating the mod check out the [GitHub repository](https://github.com/dudek26/Create-Blazing-Hot)
+If you want to submit a bug report, a suggestion or contribute to the mod check out the [GitHub repository](https://github.com/dudek26/Create-Blazing-Hot)

 Support for older Minecraft versions (before 1.20.1) is not planned.